authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 and that `adopted <http://www.web3d.org/documents/specifications/19776-3/V3.3/Part03/concepts.html#Fast-Infoset>`_ Fast Infoset for the serialization and compression of `X3D <http://www.web3d.org/x3d/what-x3d>`_ documents.
 X3D is a standard for representing 3D scenes and objects using XML.

-AuthZForce Server offers experimental support for Fast Infoset (use with caution).
+AuthzForce Server offers experimental support for Fast Infoset (use with caution).
 This feature is disabled by default.
 To enable Fast Infoset support, change the value of the parameter ``spring.profiles.active`` to ``+fastinfoset`` in the webapp context configuration file ``/etc/tomcat8/Catalina/localhost/authzforce-ce.xml``; then restart Tomcat as shown in the previous section in order to apply changes.